iebo13/techlabs_mvp/memory-bank/activeContext.md

 3. ✅ Test: toggle behavior, first two questions

 ## Recent Changes

+- ✅ **MVP-15 COMPLETED**: Events Page (Upcoming/Past filters + pagination)
+  - Created comprehensive events.json with 10 sample events (5 upcoming, 5 past)
+  - Built EventCard component with proper accessibility, hover effects, and responsive design
+  - Implemented EventsPage with Upcoming/Past/All tabs, event count display, and load more pagination
+  - Added proper date formatting using date-fns library
+  - Integrated with React Router navigation and existing app structure
+  - Added "Want to host an event?"
+CTA section linking to /about#contact
+  - Enhanced TracksPage to display preferred tracks when they exist
+  - All tests pass, build successful, and linting clean
+  - Ready for production use with responsive design and modern UI patterns

 - ✅ **MVP-05 COMPLETED**: Hero (see details in progress.md)
 - ✅ **MVP-06 COMPLETED**: Track Chooser + Deadline + Persistence (see details in progress.md)